bsimser/wofm/ReadMe.txt

 Combat
 ------
-When attacking your skill and weapon effect your chances of a successful hit as well as the skill and weapon values of your enemy.
+Your weapons and skill value determine if your are successful in combat.
 Both the weapons base attack value (shown as [Att:x]) and the bonus skill value (shown as +x) will be used for determining attacks.
 The higher values the better.

 Defence
 -------
-If you are wearing armour there is a chance that the attack will be deflected or blocked by your armour and no damage will be taken.
+If you are wearing armour there is a chance that the attack will be blocked or deflected by your armour and no damage will be taken.
 The armours defence value is shown in the [Def:x] and the higher the better.
+Shields also have a chance of reducing the damage taken by a hit.
+The higher their block value, [Blk:x], the better.

 Resting
 -------